mlrun/mlrun/docs/serving/index.rst

 ==========================

-MLRun provides advanced and high-performance model, data, and API serving layer. see the following sections for details and examples.
+MLRun provides advanced and high-performance model, data, and API serving layer.
+See the following sections for details and examples.

 .. toctree::
    :maxdepth: 2